kontenta/kontour/docs/form-templates.md

 The `id` attribute is set automatically on created elements that need it, and it's usually derived from the `$name` variable.
-If you get an id conflict on a page where two inputs may have the same name, e.g. in different forms, different `$idPrefix` can be passed along to the templates to make the ids unique.
+If you get an id conflict on a page where two inputs may have the same name, e.g. in different forms, an `$idPrefix` can be passed along to each template to make the ids unique.

 ## Input autofocus